LordThiouk/sodav-monitor/docs/TESTING_STRATEGY.md

 4. **Clear Test Structure**: Tests are organized by component and functionality
 5. **Maintainable Tests**: Tests are kept focused and easy to understand
 6. **Performance Benchmarks**: Each critical endpoint has defined performance targets
+7. **Integration Testing**: Components are tested together to verify correct interaction

 ## Component Testing Structure
 Each component has its own test directory with the following structure: